iExecBlockchainComputing/documentation-tools/documentation/tools/oracle-factory/quick-start.md

 ### **1.2.
 Start a new project**

-In this section, we will show you how to set up and call the different methods of the SDK in a React.js app.
+In this section, we will show you how to set up and call the different methods of the SDK in JS app.

 You can reach the following open-source GitHub project, clone it and start from there.